 Lindo Lake County Park:

-San Elijo Lagoon and Ecological Reserve: The I-5 East Trail and Pole Road Trail will be closed during a multi-year, phased construction project.
-While the project is taking place, Annie’s Canyon Trail is open but will only be accessible via the Rios and Holmwood trailheads (Solana Hills, Canyon and East Basin are closed).
+San Elijo Lagoon and Ecological Reserve: I-5 underpass trail and Solana Hills trail along I-5 will be closed during a multi-year, phased construction project.
 For more information, call the park at 760-634-3026.

 Sycamore Canyon/Goodan Ranch: Improving the County’s 350+ mile trail system is a priority for the San Diego County Department of Parks and Recreation, and efforts to expand trail access are balanced by efforts to preserve sensitive habitats and culturally significant areas.
 Over the years, a number of unauthorized trails have appeared in Sycamore Canyon/Goodan Ranch County Preserve.
 These trails negatively affect these areas and can cause harm to plants, animals and other resources.
 You may notice signs and other barricades blocking access to these unauthorized trails.
 Please stay on trail and only in authorized areas as we work to protect this urban oasis.